 200-A Jefferson Street

-Early evening drinks, fancy or dive
+Early evening drinks, fancy (Palmyre) or dive (Turtle’s Bar)

 201 Settlers Trace Boulevard; 1377 Henderson Levee Road

 When cocktails come with flower petals, the bar is set high.
-Lafayette’s latest swanky place to see and be seen is the Palmyre, a funky setting with peacock prints and red velvet wing chairs.
+Lafayette’s swankiest place to see and be seen is the Palmyre, a funky setting with peacock prints and red velvet wing chairs.
 Take a deep dive into the composed cocktails, powered by top-shelf booze and fresh juices and garnishes.
 Mezcal lovers will appreciate the smoky Johann Goes to Mexico, bright with a balance of citrus, sugar, and bitters.
-There’s an array of beer on draft, world wines, and of course bubbles, which pair beautifully with the bowfin caviar service or the beef tartare.
+There’s an array of beer on draft, world wines, and bubbles, which pair beautifully with the bowfin caviar service or the beef tartare.

 Dinner at Vestal